 - Responding to Disclosures

 - Community and Personal Action Planning

 The training is a series of Canvas modules that include information, video presentations, weekly live group discussions via Zoom, and application activities.
 Facilitators of the training program include university staff, interns, current SAPAC volunteers, and community members.

 Who can participate?

 The Michigan Men Peer Facilitator program is open to all currently enrolled students at the University of Michigan, including undergraduate and graduate students.

 Michigan Men programming focuses particularly on masculine-identified people’s societal expectations and their effects on masculine-identified individuals, relationships, and communities.
 All interested parties are invited to partake in Peer Facilitator training, regardless of gender, sex, sexual orientation, physical ability, or any other identities.

 When is the next training?

-The next Peer Facilitator training will be held throughout October of 2020.
+The next training will start on March 11th, 2021.
 Are you interested in joining?
-Sign-up!
+Apply by March 9th!